SummaryRead the full fact sheet

 The urine flows through a tube called the ureter into the bladder.
 Urine passes from the bladder out of the body through a tube called the urethra.
 The kidney usually makes one to two litres of urine every day depending on your build, how much you drink, the temperature and the amount of exercise you do.

 A healthy kidney can greatly increase its work capacity.
-If one kidney is lost, the other kidney can enlarge and do the work of two.
+With two healthy kidneys, each kidney performs 50 per cent of the normal kidney function.
+If one kidney is lost, the other kidney can enlarge and provide up to 75 per cent of the normal kidney function (the work of one and a half normally functioning kidneys).

 Other kidney functions